 These problems may cause your USB drive to stop working and you can also lose your data forever.

-Some of the Data Loss reasons from Flash Drive
+What are the Reasons of Data Loss from USB Flash Drive ?

 1. Overheating Of Flash Drive